acaraballo003/ScheduleMe/README.md

 Have all core features complete and working without bugs -> conflict check, deleting all classes at once,

 ## Week 3 - Polishing

+# Future Features
+Enable users to delete individual classes()
+Enable users to add classes to a list of interested ones so automatic conflict checking doesn't happen Alert the user of time conflicts